Pangani District, Tanga: History

+The Pangani district is known for being the site of the Medieval Swahili settlement of Mshembo in what is now the town of Pangani and Bweni across the Pangani River mouth's southern bank.

 Demographics

+The area that is now Pangani District has been inhabited by humans for thousands of years.
+The area is the ancestral home to two Bantu people groups, namely the Bondei people and the Zigua.
 According to the 2002 Tanzania National Census, the population of the Pangani District was 44,107.
 According to the 2012 Tanzania National Census, the population of Pangani District was 54,025, with population density of 29.5 persona per square kilometer.